 The Company periodically enters into forward foreign exchange contracts to hedge the risk from changes in fair value from unrecognized firm purchase commitments.
 These firm purchase commitments generally require the Company to exchange U.S. dollars for foreign currencies.
 These hedge contracts are designated as fair value hedges with the fair value recorded as a hedge asset or liability, as applicable, with changes in fair value recorded in earnings on a pretax basis.
-To the extent effective, changes in the value of the forward contracts recorded in earnings will be offset by changes in the value of the hedged item, also recorded in earnings on a pretax basis and as an asset or liability, as applicable.
+To the extent effective, changes in the value of the forward contracts recorded in earnings on a pretax basis and as an asset or liability, as applicable.
 Once the firm purchase commitment has been consummated, the firm commitment asset or liability balance will be reclassified as an addition to or subtraction from the carrying value of the purchased asset.
 The Company previously entered into a series of forward contracts through October 2001 to hedge the exposure from a firm commitment to purchase certain battery manufacturing equipment denominated in Japanese Yen.
-During 2002, \$63 of pretax derivative gains were recorded as an adjustment to earnings for fair value hedges of this firm purchase commitment and \$63 of pretax losses were recorded as an adjustment to earnings for changes in fair value of this firm purchase commitment.
+During 2002, \$63 of pretax derivative gains were recorded as an adjustment to earnings for fair value hedges of this firm purchase commitment and \$63 of pretax losses were recorded as an adjustment to earnings for fair value bedges of this firm purchase were recorded as an adjustment to earnings for fair value for seven recorded as an adjustment to earnings for fair value of the seven recorded as an adjustment.
 During 2002, \$78 of pretax derivative losses were recorded as an adjustment to earnings for fair value hedges of this firm purchase commitment that were settled at maturity and \$78 of pretax gains were recorded as an adjustment to earnings for payments made against this firm purchase commitment.
 No forward exchange contracts were held by the Company at September 30, 2002.